Selfridges awarded the World's Best Sustainability Campaign by a Department Store at the Global Department Store Summit 2016

 Showing respect and being considerate of those around us is a big part of who we are.
 When we build or carry out renovation works we show respect not only for the environment but our customers, our teams, our neighbours and our local community.

 We are famous for our extraordinary shopping environments and want our work place spaces to be equally reflective of our brand.
-We are in the process of upgrading many of our team member environments from our recently refurbished team restaurant to our brand new London offices.
-Whether we are running an existing building, installing a new shopfit or building an amazing new façade on Duke Street, we have the opportunity to be more sustainable.
+We are in the process of upgrading many of our team member environments from our recently refurbished team entrance to our brand new London offices.
+Whether we are running an existing building, installing a new shopfit or building an amazing new façade on Duke Street, we have the opportunity to be more sustainable and we set this expectation with our contractors and all brands involved in the Duke Street project.
 Our customers expect this and so do our teams.

 WE SHARE OUR KNOWLEDGE